wickyw/HTweb/README.md

 * Bilingual user interface (Dutch and English)

 ## Dependencies
-### PHP 7.1
+### PHP 7.4
-Unfortunately there is no php7.1 package in the official ubuntu xenial archive.
-To *upgrade* your existing php installation, take the steps below:
-1. `$ add-apt-repository ppa:ondrej/php`
-2. `$ apt update`
-3. `$ apt purge php7.0 php7.0-common`
-4. `$ apt install php7.1`
+Get the latest release of PHP 7.4 on your device, preferably using your system's package manager.
+For detailed instructions, please refer to the [PHP Installation Manual](https://www.php.net/manual/en/install.php).

+### Composer
+Get the latest release of Composer on your device, preferably using your system's package manager.
+For detailed instructions, please refer to the [Composer Installation Manual](https://getcomposer.org/doc/00-intro.md).

 ### FuelPHP
-(Optional) Install oil standalone `$ curl get.fuelphp.com/oil | sh`.
+Browse to the root of the project (where the `composer.json` file lives).
-Next, download and install FuelPHP itself using composer `$ php composer.phar update`.
+Download and install FuelPHP using `composer update`.

 ## Configuration
 Configuration files reside in the `fuel\app\config` directory.
 Be sure to enter your database credentials in the `db.php` file.
-For production environments please be sure to configure both `auth.php` and `ormauth.php` as well.
+For production environments, please be sure to configure and update the salts in both `auth.php` and `ormauth.php` as well.

 ## Migrations
 Run all migrations.
 Please note there's a strict order in which to run migrations:
-1. auth tables and others `$ oil r migrate --packages=auth`
+1. auth tables and others: `oil r migrate --packages=auth`
-3. session tables `$ oil r migrate --modules=sessions` (some other modules depend on sessions' functionality)
+3. session tables: `oil r migrate --modules=sessions`
+   - (some other modules depend on sessions' functionality)
-4. all others `$ oil r migrate --all`
+4. all other migrations: `oil r migrate --all`

 ## Run it
 Oil has a built-in web server.
-Run the server using `$ oil s`
+Run the server using `oil s`